 The most important documents involved in the process of applying for a drawback are proof of exportation, documents related to any manufacturing done in the U.S., and information on the importation of the goods and which refund is being claimed.

-Since the exporter of the goods is the individual that would receive the drawback funds, the original company that imported the goods might not be the entity receiving the drawback.
+Since the importer of the goods is the individual that would receive the drawback funds, the original company that imported the goods might not be the entity receiving the drawback.
 If a company sells the products to an exporter to export, then the transaction would need to include a certificate of delivery to transfer the ownership and responsibility to the exporter.

 Depending on the product, it may have been possible previously to skate through customs with an incorrect Harmonized Tariff Schedule of the United States (HTSUS) code.
 As trade agreements developed, the consequences for improperly classifying goods became less severe since the duties for some products had been reduced to nothing.